Cloud-Computing-Spring-2025/word-based-sentiment-scoring-and-trend-analysis-on-texts-team-07-thala-for-a-reason/README.md

 Each record contains:
 - `BookID`: Unique identifier for a book.
 - `Year`: The year associated with the text.
-- `Sentence`: A textual excerpt from the book.
+- `Title`: A textual excerpt from the book.

 ## Implementation
 This task is implemented using Java MapReduce with Stanford NLP for lemmatization.